Huegoxaga/notes/theory/ml.md

 - The split add information to the datapoint and group them.
 - The average of all data points in one terminal leaf will be calculated as the prediced value for all new data point if it falls in the split.

+##### Classification Trees

+- It is used for classification problems
+- similar to regression tree but each leaf represents one category
+- Doesn't have to go the terminal leaves for result, it can be stopped at any time and return the probobility for each classification result

 ### Random Forests

-- It is a type of ensemble learning.
+- It is a type of ensemble machine learning algorithm called Bootstrap Aggregation or bagging.
   - A algorithm that utlizes a single machine learning algorithm multiple times or uses different algorithm at the same time.
+- For complicated data, a single decision tree can easily get deep and overfitting.
 - It uses random subsets of the datapoints to form decision trees.
   - The number of data points in each subset should be set.
   - The total numbers of trees should be set.
-- The average of all split from each decision tree will be used to make prediction.
+- It uses random combination of features of a data point.
 - It works for both classification tree and regression tree.
+  - For regresssion: the average of all split from each decision tree will be used to make prediction.
+  - For classification: the most common categories result among all trees will be used as the final result.

 ### k-Nearest Neighbors